LGBTQ literature in the Dutch-language area: Light reading

-Under a cloak of moralizing against fornication some authors went in great detail describing libidinous topics.
+Under the guise of moralizing against fornication, some authors went into great detail describing libidinous topics.
 Also for homosexuality this genre was practiced, for instance Feenstra Kuiper's 1905 illustrated pornographic novel Jeugdige zondaars te Constantinopel (Youthful Sinners in Constantinople), reading as a gay tour guide to the city.

 Easy-reading novels, usually with a melodramatic plot, were provided by M. J. J. Exler (Levensleed, 1911), Marie Metz-Koning, and Maurits Wagenvoort (Het koffiehuis met de roode buisjes, 1916).

 A play about Oscar Wilde was written by Adolphe Engers in 1917.

 Non-fiction

-In 1883 N. B. Donkersloot, editor of a medical journal, was the first to publish a testimony originally written in Dutch of a man preferring same-sex.
-Around this time most Dutch-language medical literature on the subject was however borrowed from foreign examples, mostly from Germany and France.
+In 1883 N. B. Donkersloot, editor of a medical journal, was the first to publish a testimony originally written in Dutch of a man preferring homosexual sex.
+Around this time most Dutch-language medical literature on the subject borrowed from foreign examples, mostly from Germany and France.

 From 1897 to 1908 Arnold Aletrino published his non-fiction works about uranism, in which he described chaste friendship as a superior form of uranism.
-Lucien von Römer, who had written love poetry for a man when he was young, published in Hirschfeld's journal in the early 20th century.
+Lucien von Römer, who had written love poetry for a man when he was young, published in Magnus Hirschfeld's journal Jahrbuch für sexuelle Zwischenstufen in the early 20th century.
 He was also the first to conduct an inquiry on sexual behavior, and defended the sexual act for homosexuals.
 His major work was Het uranisch gezin (The Uranian Family, 1905).

 In 1911 a new article in Dutch law (248bis) discriminated against homosexuality.
 Jacob Schorer, a lawyer, started publishing against this law.
-Aletrino and Römer supported, but no longer published on the subject.
-Also before the first World War Hubertus J. Schouten had published on similar topics, under various pen-names.
+Aletrino and Römer supported him, but no longer published on the subject.
+Still before the First World War, Hubertus J. Schouten published on similar topics under various pen-names.